Global Atmosphere Watch

 Latest news:

-QA/SAC-CH recently developed GAW-qc, an interactive dashboard for the quality check of in-situ atmospheric composition measurements made at stations taking part in the Global Atmosphere Watch network.
+QA/SAC-CH recently developed GAW-QC, an interactive dashboard for the quality check of in-situ atmospheric composition measurements made at stations taking part in the Global Atmosphere Watch network.
 The idea is to facilitate a timely quality control of recent measurements of CO2, CH4, CO, and O3.
 The tool is able to identify suspicious data and outliers.
 By using historical data and numerical simulations, the identification is station-specific and accounts for previously observed variability and trends.
 The dashboard is available here.
 More information can be found at the QA/SAC-CH webpage (see 'New activity: early detection of data quality issues').

 gaw_1.png